Seminole High School (Pinellas County, Florida): Vocal

+SHS has two choir Groups (Warhawk Singers, and the Seminole Singers).

 Marching band

-The Seminole High School Warhawk Marching Band has won the FMBC Florida State Class 4A Championships in 2018, 2012, 2011, 2006, and more.
+The Seminole High School Warhawk Marching Band has won the FMBC Florida State Class 4A Championships in 2018, 2012, 2011, 2006, and most recently They were 4A state champions in 2024 with a High Score of 91.8.
 They were the grand champions at the 2017 USBands Southern States Regional Championship in Chattanooga, Tennessee.
 They were the grand champions of the Virginia Beach National Marching Band Festival (1978).
-They have also marched in parades, including Tournament of Roses Parade in Pasadena, California (2005 and 2013), Disney Christmas Day Parade (2007), and Macy's Thanksgiving Day Parade (2010).
+They have also marched in parades such as, The Seminole Christmas parade, The Pinellas Park Parade, and the Dr. Martin Luther King Parade, as well as the Tournament of Roses Parade in Pasadena, California (2005,2013 and 2025), Disney Christmas Parade (2007, 2024), and Macy's Thanksgiving Day Parade (2010).

 Concert bands

 The Wind Ensemble is the top level concert band.
 Membership is by audition.

 The Symphonic Band is the intermediate level concert band of the program, and is composed of students that have the ability to perform music at grade 3 or higher.

 Jazz bands

 The "All In" Big Band is the top jazz band at Seminole High, and has received superior ratings at State MPAs for multiple consecutive years.

 The "High Noon" Jazz Ensemble is the second jazz band, and is open to any students interested.